Skip to main content

 Jack Anderson

-Jack Anderson is Special Counsel (Integrity Regulation) at Racing Victoria.
-Formerly Professor and Director of Sports Law Studies at the University of Melbourne, he has published extensively on sports law, most recently with D Thorpe, A Buti, P Jonson & J Anderson, Sports Law (4th ed, OUP, 2022).
+Jack Anderson is a Professor of Law at the University of Melbourne.
+He has published extensively on sports law, and most recently A Concise Introduction to Sports Law (Edward Elgar, 2024).

-He is a member of World Athletics’ Disciplinary Tribunal, the integrity unit of the International Hockey Federation, and the International Tennis Federation’s Ethics Commission.
-Jack is an arbitrator on Football Australia’s National Dispute Resolution Chamber, the National Sports Tribunal of Australia and Sport Resolutions UK.
+He is a member of World Athletics’ Disciplinary Tribunal and the integrity unit of the International Hockey Federation.
+He is an Ethics Commissioner for the International Tennis Federation and World Boxing.
+Jack is an arbitrator on Football Australia’s National Dispute Resolution Chamber, the National Sports Tribunal of Australia, and Sport Resolutions UK.

 Leave a comment